pydata/xarray/doc/internals.rst

 - times.CFTimedeltaCoder()
 - times.CFDatetimeCoder()

-Some transformations can be common to more backends, so before implementing a new decoder, please be sure that is not already implemented by Xarray.
+Some of the transformations can be common to more backends, so before implementing a new decoder, be sure Xarray does not already implement that one.

-Xarray’s decoders can be reused by the backends, either instantiating directly the decoders or using the higher-level function :py:func:`~xarray.conventions.decode_cf_variables` that groups Xarray decoders.
+The backends can reuse Xarray’s decoders, either instantiating the decoders directly or using the higher-level function :py:func:`~xarray.conventions.decode_cf_variables` that groups Xarray decoders.

-In some cases the transformation to apply strongly depends on the on-disk data format, therefore you may need to implement your own decoder.
+In some cases, the transformation to apply strongly depends on the on-disk data format.
+Therefore, you may need to implement your decoder.

-An example is the time format in grib files. grib format is very different from the NetCDF one: the time is stored in two attributes dataDate and dataTime as strings.
-Therefore, in this case it is not possible to reuse the Xarray time decoder, but a new one shall be implemented.
+An example of such a case is when you have to deal with the time format of a grib file. grib format is very different from the NetCDF one: in grib, the time is stored in two attributes dataDate and dataTime as strings.
+Therefore, it is not possible to reuse the Xarray time decoder, and implementing a new one is mandatory.

-Decoders can be activated or deactivated using the boolean keywords of Xarray :py:meth:`~xarray.open_dataset` signature: ``mask_and_scale``, ``decode_times``, ``decode_timedelta``, ``use_cftime``, ``concat_characters``,
+Decoders can be activated or deactivated using the boolean keywords of :py:meth:`~xarray.open_dataset` signature: ``mask_and_scale``, ``decode_times``, ``decode_timedelta``, ``use_cftime``, ``concat_characters``, ``decode_coords``.
-``decode_coords``.

 Such keywords are passed to the backend only if the User sets a value different from ``None``.
 Note that the backend does not necessarily have to implement all the decoders, but it shall declare in its ``open_dataset`` interface only the boolean keywords related to the supported decoders.
-The deactivation and activation of the supported decoders shall be implemented by the backend.
+The backend shall implement the deactivation and activation of the supported decoders.